michaesb/Solar_system_simulation/README.md

 ##COMPUTATIONAL PHYSICS PROJECT 3

 This is a computational project in FYS-3150/4150 at UIO.
-In this project we will look at a model of the solar system using Velocity Verlet.
+In this project we will look at a model of the solar system using Velocity Verlet algorithm.

 ## Getting Started